PrakharDhyani/Github_and_git_Tutorial/README.md

 # Github_and_git_Tutorial
-I will try all git Commands here
+I will try put all git Commands here